KITMAVV/wikitravel-backend/README.md

 ---

-Бекенд проєкту написано на **PHP (Laravel)**.
+The backend of the project is written in **PHP (Laravel)**.

 ---

-## Встановлення
+## Installation

-Інструкції з налаштування середовища та запуску можна знайти у файлі **`README_STARTER`**.
+Instructions for setting up the environment and running the project can be found in the file **`README_STARTER`**.
-1. Клонуйте репозиторій
+1. Clone the repository
-2. Встановіть залежності
+2. Install dependencies
-3. Запустіть локальний сервер
+3. Start the local server
-4. Насолоджуйтесь розробкою!
+4. Enjoy development!

 ---

-### Гарного кодингу!
+### Гарного кодингу! | Happy coding!

-Бажаю успішної розробки та приємного кодингу!
+Wishing you successful development and enjoyable coding!